telamon/picocard/README.md

 [`code style | standard`](https://standardjs.com/)
 # picocard

-> A digital postcard for picofeeds
+> A digital postcard with markdown for picofeeds

+Currently in the process of shedding some deps and refactoring.
+Please revisit later or checkout [1K](https://1k.surge.sh) to see picocard in action.

 ## Use